 Ministry of the German-speaking Community

 Cross-border municipalities were interested in further developing cycling in the area.
 In this context, the German-speaking Community already exchanged with Velocity (an operator of E-bike sharing stations in Germany, Aachen) to discuss the possibilities to implement their infrastructure in Belgium, where E-Bike stations are not available yet.
-However, differences in legal regulations and tax law management have to be overcame in order to setup the facilities.
+However, differences in legal regulations and tax law management have to be overcome in order to setup the facilities.

 Cross border rail connectivity for the Port of Strasbourg